 The best thing we loved about Banff was the opportunity to enjoy the great outdoors in as many ways as possible.
 Depending on the season there are endless biking, hiking, horseback riding, skiing and snowboarding activities.

-- Poutine & mountain cuisine & there are off-slope festivities aplenty
+- Poutine & mountain cuisine & off-slope festivities aplenty

 - Winter wonderland activities like & beautiful Marble and Johnston Canyons